pr4aveen/tp/docs/DeveloperGuide.md

 * `TagListContainsKeywordPredicate` - Searches for projects/tasks based on tags.
 * `CompletionStatusPredicate` - Searches for projects/tasks based on completion status.

 Each of these predicate classes extends the `ContainsKeywordPredicate` class.
-The `ContainsKeywordPredicate` has a `protected testPredicate` method that is used or overridden by the subclasses.
+The `ContainsKeywordPredicate` has a `testPredicate` method that is used or overridden by the subclasses.
 This method is used to test predicates based on the `FindType`.

 The following class diagram shows the structure of the aforementioned predicate classes.